Sewage from Sandridge is handled by Thames Water as the regional sewerage provider.

 An upgrade scheme is currently being finalised for our Maple Lodge STW to ensure a higher quality of treated effluent, reducing phosphorus levels entering the river to below an average level of 0.25mg/l*.
 We’ll also increase the capacity of the storm tanks.
 This will reduce the need for untreated sewage discharges during storm conditions.
 We currently plan to complete this work in 2030.

-Many thanks to SOS member Christopher Ward for inspiring us to find out where our sewage ends up!
+Many thanks to Team SOS member Christopher Ward for inspiring us to find out where our sewage ends up!